ssvlabs/gitbook-docs/docs/based-applications/developers/based-application-depvelopment.md

 ## 2. Securing the bApp

-Once the bApp is registered, strategies can join it and allocate capital to secure it.
+Once the bApp is registered, `Strategies` can join it and allocate capital to secure it.

 ### 2.1 Opting in

-The strategy opts-in to the bApp by using the [`optInToBApp`](https://github.com/ssvlabs/based-applications/blob/92a5d3d276148604e3fc087c1c121f78b136a741/src/BasedAppManager.sol#L333) function of the smart contract:
+A Strategy opts-in to the bApp by using the [`optInToBApp`](https://github.com/ssvlabs/based-applications/blob/main/src/BasedAppManager.sol#L333) function of the smart contract:
 ```javascript
 function optInToBApp(
    uint256 strategyId,